tebelorg/Tist/README.md

 5. Access your beautiful gist at your_website_domain_name/gist/name_of_your_gist

 # License
-TA.Gist is open-source software released under the MIT license.
+TA.Gist is open-source software released under the MIT license